 Do I have to attend the offices of the solicitor to execute the mortgage deed?
 If so, I will appoint a lawyer who conducts conveyancing in Radlett so that I can attend their offices if required.

 Whereas this was necessary twenty years ago, most lenders no longer need their conveyancing panel solicitor to witness the mortgagors signature.
 It will still be necessary for you to provide identification documents and there are still distinct advantages to choosing a locally based practitioner, in your situation a conveyancing solicitor in Radlett.

-Is it the case that all Radlett conveyancing solicitors on the Santander conveyancing panel are governed by the SRA?
+is it true that all Radlett solicitors on the HSBC conveyancing panel are overseen by the Solicitors Regulatory Authority?

-As a firm of solicitors, in order to be on the Santander conveyancing panel they would need to be regulated by the SRA.
-Many banks do permit licenced conveyancers on their panel in which case such organisation would be overseen by the Council of Licensed Conveyancers.
+As a firm of solicitors, in order to be on the HSBC approved list of solicitors they would need to be regulated by the Solicitors Regulatory Authority.
+Some lenders do list licenced conveyancers on their panel in which case such firms would be governed by the CLC.

 We had chosen conveyancers located in Radlett on the Lloyds solicitor panel.
 They have just invoiced me an additional charge for handling the Lloyds mortgage.
 Is this an additional conveyancing fee set by Lloyds?